 Your bags are packed, you’ve updated your status to “#ICantWait!!!,” and you’re ready for an amazing student trip to the Netherlands.
 Just like a seasoned traveller, you’ve left plenty of room for all the shopping and souvenirs you’ll find at your first stop in Amsterdam—isn’t it fitting that they should be Dutch souvenirs?
-Here are some of our favourite finds.
+Here are top 7 Amsterdam souvenirs to bring home.

 This iconic blue and white pottery originates from the city of Delft in South Holland, one of the most important areas for porcelain production from the 17th to 19th centuries.
 Even today, it is a well-known Dutch export.